 On death or maturity there is an effective guarantee under the conventional "With-Profit" policies.
 The Company pays the higher of the sum assured plus attaching regular bonuses and the asset share.
-In current market conditions these guarantees have minimal value.

 Credit risk

 The Group has exposure to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due.
 Key areas where the Group is exposed to credit risk are: